gegian22/latin101portfolio/translation1.md

 7. 3rd declension
 8. will
 Part C: Translation
 Chaos was the first god.
 Nox is the daughter of mother earth and it is a good omen to be human.
+ Haec māter Mortis et Lētī erat. haec--this, such; mater--mother; mortis--death; et--and; letum--violent death; erat--to be
+ This mother will die and it will be a violent death Illīus fīliī horribilia mōnstra erant: Typhon, Python, et Cyclōpēs. illius--he; filii--son; horribilia--horrible; monstra-- to show; erant--to be last three are names the sons, Typhon, Python, and Cyclōpēs will reveal they are horrible.
+Typhon et Python dracōnēs ingentēs erant et Cyclōpēs fabrī brūtī.
+Typhon--name; et--and; phython--name; dracōnēs--dragon